For DAN World Professional and Business Members

 WHAT ARE THEY?
 Short, digestible booklets on topics most important to dive safety.
 There are four guides in the series.
 Each guide focusing on a topic to aid awareness and provide techniques to help improve buoyancy, gas consumption and equalization.
 Download these guides in their entirety for easy reading and future reference, or read each article individually right in your browser.

 HOW TO SHARE.
-Send the PDF download link, include link on your website or
+Send the link to the Smart Guides, include the link on your website or download the individual guides:

 Beat the Squeeze: Equalize Like a Pro